mrdotan/apicv10/instructions/Lab1/index.md

     click [[Send]] again.

-10. Now you will see a Response section with Status code 200 OK and the Body displaying all the HotelReview items.
+10. Now you will see a Response section with Status code 200 OK and the Body displaying all the hotel reviews.

     ![](images/tutorial_html_d063fb9dba035b70.png)